yertaylan67/sap-hana/documentation/SAP_Automation_on_Azure/overview.md

 ### <img src="assets/images/UnicornSAPBlack256x256.png" width="64px"> SAP Deployment Automation Framework <!-- omit in toc -->
-# SAP on Azure Deployment Automation Framework <!-- omit in toc -->
+# Overview <!-- omit in toc -->

 <!-- TODO -->

+The **SAP on Azure Deployment Automation Framework** is a collection of processes and a flexible workflow.

 The templates are split into: